 Lexus LC 500h review

 If you’re looking at the Lexus LC for its eco credentials, then other possibles on your list may be less directly competitive.
-Sporty or luxury high-performance models with similarly high prices – and an eco-friendlier powertrain – include the BMW i8, Honda NSX and Tesla Model S. As two of those are two-seater sports cars and the other a high-performance saloon, the LC has a bit of space in the middle all to itself as a grand-touring coupe.
+Sporty or luxury high-performance models with similarly high prices – and an eco-friendlier powertrain – include the BMW i8, Honda NSX and Tesla Model S. As two of those are two-seater sports cars and the other a high-performance saloon, the LC has a bit of space to itself as a grand-touring coupe.

 There’s no doubt the LC is an eye-catcher.
 The long-nosed, low, swoopy profile and flared, muscular wheelarches filled with huge 20 or 21-inch alloy wheels, plus LED lighting and that gaping Lexus ‘spindle’ grille add up to a contemporary and stylish feel – even if there’s something old-school and unreconstructed about the idea of a big, bruising coupe.

-Under the metal, the LC features the latest rear-drive platform from Lexus, which has been designed specifically to allow a lower driving position, bonnet line and centre of gravity to aid handling without recourse to stiffer suspension.
+Under the metal, the LC features the latest rear-drive platform from Lexus, which has been designed to allow a lower driving position, bonnet line and centre of gravity to improve the handling without recourse to stiffer suspension.
 It also has improved weight distribution from an engine that’s set well back, and the suspension itself has been carefully honed to improve steering feel and driver engagement without sacrificing comfort.

 You get the choice of two powertrains in the UK, including a conventional 5.0-litre V8 with 467bhp that’s ultimately a little faster than the hybrid – but also feels a bit of a dinosaur with its gas-guzzling ways.
 The LC 500h (h stands for hybrid) features a 296bhp 3.5-litre petrol engine working in combination with a 177bhp electric motor in a drivetrain configured to produce a maximum of 354bhp.